ASFHyP3/nisar-docs/accessing-nisar/vertex.md

 :::

-The "Observational Filter" options allow users to refine search results down by polarization, direction, instrument, frame coverage, and/or range bandwidth, as described in @tbl:vertex-observational-filters.
+The **Observational Filter** options allow users to refine search results down by polarization, direction, instrument, frame coverage, and/or range bandwidth, as described in @tbl:vertex-observational-filters.
 For information about NISAR bands, frequencies, and polarization, see @nisar-instrumentation.
 Note that only L-band data are available through Vertex.
 S-band data are available through [ISRO's Bhoonidhi](https://bhoonidhi.nrsc.gov.in/bhoonidhi/home.html).

 :::{table} Observational Filters for NISAR Products
 :label: tbl:vertex-observational-filters